-This proxy statement (the "Proxy Statement") provides information for stockholders of Olaplex Holdings, Inc. ("we," "us," "our," "Olaplex" and the "Company") as part of the solicitation of proxies by the Company and its Board of Directors (the "Board") from holders of the outstanding shares of the Company's common stock, par value \$0.001 per share ("Common Stock"), for use at the Company's annual meeting of stockholders to be held as a virtual meeting conducted exclusively via live webcast at www.virtualshareholdermeeting.com/OLPX2024 on Wednesday, June 12, 2024 at 1:30 p.m.
+This proxy statement (the "Proxy Statement") provides information for stockholders of Olaplex Holdings, Inc. ("we," "us," "our," "Olaplex" and the "Company") as part of the solicitation of proxies by the Company and its Board of Directors (the "Board") from holders of the outstanding shares of the Company's common stock, par value \$0.001 per share ("Common Stock"), for use at the Company's annual meeting of stockholders to be held as a virtual meeting conducted exclusively via live webcast at www.virtualshareholdermeeting.com/OLPX2025 on Tuesday, June 10, 2025 at 10:00 a.m.
 (Eastern Time), and at any continuation, adjournment or postponement thereof (the "Annual Meeting").